Platform-OS/pos-module-core/README.md

 %}
 ```

-You can create your own permissions if you create `hook_permission.liquid` for example in `app/views/partials/hooks/hook_permission.liquid` or in a custom module.
+You can create your own permissions by creating a `hook_permission.liquid` file, either in `app/views/partials/hooks/` or within a custom module directory:

 ```
 {% liquid